heyqule/enemy_race_manager/doc/QualitySystem.md

 #### Progression control.
 The progression is tracked per planet on top of accumulated attack points.
 The quality points are 40% based on evolution, 60% based on attack points.
-You will reach top quality spawns once the progression reach 100%.
+You will reach the above spawns rate once the progression reach 100%.
 You can set a multiplier to adjust the advancement speed.
 Range: 0.2x to 5x

 Lower tier may stop spawning based on your difficulty.